bazelbuild/rules_apple/MAINTENANCE.md

 ### Notes

-- The rules aren't currently following true semantic versioning, but in general the minor version should be bumped for most changes, and the patch only for very small releases.
 - It's highly recommended that rules maintainers track more closely with the HEAD of the rules repos than with the releases.
 - In general before releasing the HEAD of the rules repos should be